Smithsonian/globus-docs/docs/index.md

 # Globus at the Smithsonian

-<p class="hero-subtitle">Secure, high-performance data transfers at SI and beyond</p>
+<p class="hero-subtitle">Secure, high-performance data transfers for research</p>

 <p class="hero-description">Globus is a data transfer platform that enables Smithsonian staff to move large datasets between storage systems and share data with external collaborators.
-Whether you're transferring terabytes of genomic data, archival video, high-resolution imagery, or field research files, Globus handles it reliably — even if you close your laptop mid-transfer.
+Whether you're transferring terabytes of genomic data, archival video, high-resolution imagery, or field research files, Globus handles it reliably — even if you close your laptop mid-transfer.</p>

-Explore the resources below to get started with Globus at the Smithsonian.</p>
+<p class="hero-cta"><strong>Explore the documentation below to get started with Globus at the Smithsonian.</strong></p>

 <div class="hero-buttons" markdown>